What makes a great Instant Domain?

 A phrase should not have a misspelling (Squadhelp winning name Next Comes Love would likely be accepted as NextComesLove.com, but not as NextComesLuv.com or NextComezLove.com).

-A blend should not have a misspelling (AdvantEdge.io would likely be accepted, AdventEdge.com and NuAdvantEdge would not).
+A blend should not have a misspelling (AdvantEdge.com would likely be accepted, AdventEdge.com and NuAdvantEdge would not).

 A double bend won't work (AddVantEdge)